-Every worker has a right to compensation for a regular work week that is sufficient to meet the workers' basic needs and provide some discretionary income.
+Every worker has a right to compensation for a regular work week that is sufficient to meet the workers and their families basic needs and provide some discretionary income.
 Employers shall pay at least the minimum wage or the appropriate prevailing wage, whichever is higher, comply with all legal requirements on wages, and provide any fringe benefits required by law or contract.
-Where compensation does not meet workers' basic needs and provide some discretionary income, each employer shall work with the FLA to take appropriate actions that seek to progressively realize a level of compensation that does
+Where compensation does not meet workers and their families basic needs and provide some discretionary income, each employer shall work with the relevant stakeholders to take appropriate actions that seek to progressively realize a level of compensation that does